partykit/partykit/apps/blog/src/content/blog/thinking-hats-and-spatial-chat.md

 (That’s the green hat: new ideas.)

-We want the chatbot to run on the server, instead of from the user’s web browser, because that way it is independent of any particular user: it’s multiplayer after all You can also see in this example how the stream the response from OpenAI, so that the chatbot’s response message appears character by character in the room.
+We want the chatbot to run on the server, instead of from the user’s web browser, because that way it is independent of any particular user: it’s multiplayer after all.
+You can also see in this example how to stream the response from OpenAI, so that the chatbot’s response message appears character by character in the room.

 ### Now... customise it!